hbc/GABE_course/lessons/Ensembl-handson.md

 	- The side panel has **detailed gene information** displayed as a hierarchical tree.
 The various categories provide detailed and downloadable gene information, including associated sequence data, regulatory regions, GO terms, comparative genomics information, and variation data.

-6. Let's suppose we are interested in the MOV10-001 transcript.
-Click on the MOV10-001 transcript ID, `ENST00000413052`.
-This should open a new tab entitled `Transcript: MOV10-001` with detailed information for the transcript.
+6. Let's suppose we are interested in the LDLR-002 transcript.
+Click on the LDLR-002 transcript ID, `ENST00000558013`.
+This should open a new tab entitled `Transcript: LDLR-002` with detailed information for the transcript.

 	- If you click on `exons`, the sequence for each of the exons will be displayed below.
-If you click on `12 domains and features` the associated domains are output.
-If you click on `625 variations`, all variants for the transcript are listed with variation IDs, supporting evidence, and predicted effect on protein function.
+If you click on `91 domains and features` the associated domains are output.
+If you click on `2043 variations`, all variants for the transcript are listed with variation IDs, supporting evidence, and predicted effect on protein function.
 Additional detailed information on the transcript and protein is available on the side panel.

+7. Now, let's go back to the `Gene: LDLR` tab and select `variant table` from the menu on the left.

+8. Next, let's filter the variant list for only variants from `HapMap` only.
+This selection can be found under `Evidence`, which is under `Filter Other Columns`.

+9. The next thing we want to do is look at one of the dbSNP variants called `rs6511720`.
+Click on the rs ID, this should result in a new tab called `Variant: rs6511720`.

+10. This page lists details about the variant and external and internal links to investigate further "explore this variant."

 7. Let's now visualize our our transcripts for the gene using the `Location` tab.
 There are three separate parts to this window:
 	- The chromosome with haplotypes and patches flagged within the image.
 Selecting a region of the chromosome can move you to a new location.